Commutative Algorithms Approximate the LLL-distribution: Introduction

-Moreover, we quantitatively improve the bounds of~\cite{Haeupler_jacm} under the weaker assumptions of \emph{Shearer's condition}~\cite{Shearer} the most general LLL criterion (under certain assumptions in form of the input).
+where $E$ is independent of all but at most $D_E$ flaws, $d$ is the maximum degree of the dependency graph, $\gamma(E) \ge \mu(E) $ is a measure of the ``compatibility" between $\mathcal{A}$ and the underlying probability distribution $\mu$ at $E$, and $\Pr[E]$ is the probability that $\mathcal{A}$ ever reaches $E$ during its execution. \end{theorem} Moreover, we quantitatively improve the bounds of~\cite{Haeupler_jacm} under the weaker assumptions of \emph{Shearer's condition}~\cite{Shearer}, i.e., the most general LLL condition under the assumption that the dependency graph is undirected.
 This allows us to study distributional properties of commutative algorithms using criteria that lie between the General LLL and Shearer's condition such as the Clique LLL~\cite{CliqueLLL}.
+In Section~\ref{Byproducts} we discuss the byproducts of our main theorem that we will use in our applications.
+Finally, in Appendix~\ref{super-poly} we discuss how one can deal with settings with super-polynomially many flaws.

 \paragraph{Algorithmic LLL Without a Slack and Arbitrary Flaw Choice Strategy.}